78-t0b1/NLPstudy/README.md

 - **LinkedIn Post Idea**: "Starting my journey to master NLP!
 Diving into the basics and understanding its vast applications in various industries. #NLP #MachineLearning"

 ### Day 3-4: Text Preprocessing
-- **Objective**: Learn about tokenization, stemming, lemmatization, stopword removal.
+- **Objective**: Learn about tokenization, stemming, lemmatization, and stopword removal.
 - **Tasks**:
   - Implement tokenization and lemmatization in Python.
   - Practice stopword removal using NLTK or SpaCy.